USS General A. E. Anderson: World War II

 From 25 October 1943 to 21 March 1944 General A. E. Anderson made four round-trip transport voyages out of Norfolk, Virginia to Casablanca, French Morocco.
 Underway again 26 March 1944, she returned to North Africa and touched at Gourock, Scotland, before steaming to Bermuda, where British censors and their families embarked for passage to New York.
 The ship reached New York 7 May, and following a round-trip voyage to Belfast, Northern Ireland (carrying the Nebraska "All Hell Can't Stop Us" 134th Infantry Regiment along with other elements of the 35th Division, including the Band, and accompanied by the cruiser USS Marblehead.
 Troops were disembarked at Avonmouth, Port of Bristol") she stood out of Norfolk 29 June for Bombay, where her troops debarked 7 August.
 General A. E. Anderson returned to San Pedro, Los Angeles, 11 September 1944, and made another long round-trip voyage thence to Bombay via Australia, returning 9 December.

 Until the summer of 1945 the busy ship made two round-trip voyages from San Francisco to Hollandia and Leyte, sailing from Leyte to reach Norfolk 22 July 1945.
 The most famous voyage was the return of prisoners of war rescued by the Raid at Cabanatuan.
 The General A. E. Anderson departed Hollandia, New Guinea carrying 489 POWs.
 It traveled a longer route due to threats from the Japanese.
 It arrived in San Francisco on 8 March 1945, amid great fanfare and a band playing "Don't Fence Me In".
 Film footage of this voyage can be seen in the ending credits of the movie, "The Great Raid".

 After hostilities

 General A. E. Anderson then commenced troop rotation and Magic Carpet duties.
-From 8 August 1945 to 15 April 1946 she made eight transatlantic voyages to France (Marseilles, Le Havre), England (Southampton), and India (Karachi).
+From 8 August 1945 to 15 April 1946 she made eight transatlantic voyages to France (Marseille, Le Havre), England (Southampton), and India (Karachi).
 Of these active voyages, six were from New York, and one each from Norfolk and Boston.

 The ship stood out of Norfolk 9 July 1946 for San Francisco, arriving 24 July, and commenced a pattern of troop carrying and supply runs from West Coast ports to China, Japan, the Philippines, and Guam.